Russo-Ukrainian War: Prediction and explanation of Twitter suspension

 \subsection{Performance}

-Besides the content shared of suspended accounts we are focusing on building an ML model and a feature set that can achieve high detection performance.
-In order to evaluate the performance of our model, we utilize multiple testing sets with K-Fold cross-validation.
-During the initial step, we measure the performance of our models based on the average F1 score, during the K-Fold cross-validation.
+Besides the content shared of suspended accounts, we also focus on building an ML model and a feature set that can achieve high detection performance.
+To evaluate the performance of our model, we utilize multiple testing sets with K-Fold cross-validation.
+During the initial step, we measure the performance of our models based on the average F1-score, during the K-Fold cross-validation (K=5).
 The cross-validation measurement provides the first impression of the model performance over the training and validation of the data set portion.
-In the following step, we measure the performance of each model, based on the testing (hidden) data that was not seeded during the feature selection, the model fine-tuning, and the cross-validation.
+In the following step, we measure the performance of each model, based on the testing (hold-out) data not seeded during the feature selection, the model fine-tuning, and the cross-validation.
 The performance of the test data provides crucial information about the model generalization ability and the over/under-fitting issues.
-Based on these results (see table: \ref{table:model_performance}) of the K-Fold cross-validation and test data-set performance, we identify that the best performance is achieved by a single model that contains the combination of the features and the user profile model, with a slightly better performance of the combination model over the validation and test data-sets.
+Based on these results (see Table \ref{table:model_performance}) of the K-Fold cross-validation and test data-set performance, we identify that the best performance is achieved by a model that contains the combination of the features and the user profile model, with a slightly better performance of the combination model over the validation and test data-sets.

-Since both validation and test data portions were extracted from the exact same time period, we are interested in the identification of the performance of new data that were created by the users in different time periods.
-For this reason, we retrieve a second testing dataset containing unseen normal and suspended users from the next 21 days period.
-The extracted dataset contains exactly the same feature categories.
-Each feature is extracted based only on the next 21 days period, in order to avoid information leaking, except the graph embedding.
+Since both validation and test data portions were extracted from the exact same time period, we are interested in the identification of the performance of new data created by the users in different time periods.
+For this reason, we retrieve a second testing dataset (\textit{portion B}) containing unseen normal and suspended users from the next 21 days.
+The extracted dataset contains exactly the same feature categories with \textit{portion A}.
+Each feature is extracted based only on the \textit{portion B} 21 days period, in order to avoid information leaking, except the graph embedding.
 In the case of graph embeddings, we keep the training data user relation as well, in order to properly allocate the node positions in an N-dimensional output space.